The Most Comprehensive

 - THE PUSHERS - The three chronopushers on the UDT are designed to be operated ABOVE water.
 Pushing them when under water may allow tiny droplets of water into the case which will cause very expensive damage to the dial, hands and movement.
 SOLUTION = Use your bezel to time an underwater activity.

 - A SHOP INEXPERIENCED IN REPAIRING THE UDT - You don't have to search long to locate such businesses, and more of them pop up everyday on the internet.
 These companies use 'shotgun' marketing tactics to advertise to repair almost any brand of watch, and then they put up a landing page to make it look like they are experts at repairing that specific type of watch or brand.
 Our first example is WatchRepairsUSA.
 Besides providing only a one year warranty on their work (and that's if it truly is THEIR work), this company falsely advertises that THEY can do 'complete restorations' on the UDT, and THEY have 'genuine Chronosport parts.'
 Both of these statements are 100% FALSE.
-Our company has received several UDT watches from WatchRepairsUSA.
-That's right, they sent us UDTs to repair.
-Why would WatchRepairsUSA send us a watch that they advertise to be 'experts' at repairing?
-You decide.
-A second example of this tactic is REPAIRSBYPOST.
-No mention of any warranty whatsoever on their website, and you are sending your UDT to the UK, and might have to pay CUSTOMS when it is returned to you (IF it makes it through customs).
-Also, should you want to see just how bad the shop conditions appear to be at this place, just visit their website and view their videos.
-SOLUTION = Send your Chronosport UDT directly to a business that actually specializes in servicing, repairing AND RESTORING the Chronosport UDT watch, and avoid having to pay a middleman (translation = save money), risk to your UDT of being cannibalized for working parts, or just plain waisting your time waiting to find out that they can't do the work.
+Our company has received several UDT watches sent to us directly from BigWatchLiesUSA SOLUTION = Send your Chronosport UDT directly to a business that actually specializes in servicing, repairing AND RESTORING the Chronosport UDT watch, and avoid having to pay a middleman (translation = save money), risk to your UDT of being cannibalized for working parts, or just plain wasting your time waiting to find out that they can't do the work.

 When was my Chronosport UDT watch made?